syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/Getting-Started.md

 Initialize TreeMap

-1. Create a &lt;div&gt; tag with a specific id and set the height and width to determine the TreeMap size to be rendered in “TreeMap.cshtml” file
+1. Create a <div> tag with a specific id and set the height and width to determine the TreeMap size to be rendered in “TreeMap.cshtml” file
 {% highlight html %}